ShivangiSingh17/Java-Jet/README.md

 :one:One-dimensional array declaration has two components: *the type and the name.*

 *type* declares the element type of the array.
 The element type determines the data type of each element that comprises the array.
-Like array of int type, we can also create have an array of primitive data types like char, float, double..etc or user defined data type(objects of a class).Thus, the element type for the array determines what type of data the array will hold.
+Like array of int type, we can also create have an array of primitive data types like char, float, double..etc or user defined data type(objects of a class).
+Thus, the element type for the array determines what type of data the array will hold.

 Array is basically declared as: